prichelle/integration.github.io/_posts/2021-01-25-APIC-OAuth-ThirdParty.md

 This section provides an overview on how API Connect behaves when an external OAuth provider is configured.

-When an external OAuth provider is configured, API Connect will delegate the token generation and validation to the third party OAuth provider.
+When an external OAuth provider is configured, API Connect will delegates the token generation and validation to the third party OAuth provider.

-The different external OAutth provider are defined on the API Connect Third Party OAuth provider resource.
+In API Connect, the different external OAuth providers are defined under the OAuth resource section.

 The following diagram depicts the flow that happens when using an OAuth resource owner password grant (with oidc)